Close

 Let Avventure Bellissime tell you about this famous ancient city!

-10. Vesuvius will erupt again
+10. A fact about Pompeii you should know before visiting: Mount Vesuvius will erupt again

 Its most recent eruption was in 1944, killing 26 people.
 Nowadays, the Italian authorities are constantly monitoring the volcano’s activity, and there are strict evacuation procedures in place – but no one knows for sure when they’ll be needed.